slsa-framework/slsa/docs/spec/v1.0/distributing-artifacts.md

 ## Considerations for source-based ecosystems

-Some ecosystems have support for installing directly from source repositories (optional for Python/`pip`, Go, etc).
+Some ecosystems have support for installing directly from source repositories (an option for Python/`pip`, Go, etc).
 In these cases, there is no need to publish or verify provenance because there is no "build" step that translates between a source repository and an artifact that is being installed.

 However, for ecosystems that install from source repositories _via_ some intermediary (e.g. [Homebrew installing from GitHub release artifacts generated